Lessica/JSTColorPicker/README.md

   - `area.h`: area height in pixels

 Test the existence of `item.w` to check if the item is a *color* or an *area*.

+### Debug Templates

+To view template logs, you have to build and install JSTColorPicker from source code, then click `Show Logs...` from the *export option* menu, search for process `JSTColorPicker` in the `Console.app`.

+Click `Reload All Templates` will reply all changes you made to the `templates` folder immediately.